CDC Report Shows Less Than One In Four Americans Get Enough Exercise

-Less than one quarter of all Americans get enough exercise, according to a new report from the Centers for Disease Control (CDC).
+Less than one-quarter of all Americans get enough exercise, according to a new report from the Centers for Disease Control (CDC).
 And here, “enough exercise” refers to the guidelines set by the federal government.

 As Time reports, the CDC has laid out exacting guidelines for what constitutes “enough exercise.”
 Specifically, adults should get 150 minutes of “moderate” or 75 minutes of “vigorous” exercise each week, as well as “muscle-strengthening activities” at least twice per week.